 Don’t forget to take out the live USB before powering on the system again.
 If everything goes well, you should see the Grub screen and then the GNOME login screen.

 If you want a KDE desktop, please follow this tutorial about installing KDE on Arch Linux.

 You might have realized by now that installing Arch Linux is not as easy as installing Ubuntu.
 However, with a little patience, you can surely accomplish it and then tell the world that you use Arch Linux.

 Arch Linux installation itself provides a great deal of learning.
-I recommend a few essential things to do after installing Arch Linux where you’ll find steps to install various other desktop environments and learn more about the OS.
+I recommend a few essential things to do after installing Arch Linux where you’ll find steps to install various other desktop environments (if you didn’t install it here) and learn more about the OS.

 Let us know in the comments if you face any difficulty while installing Arch Linux.